exolottl/codie/README.md

 ## 💡 How It Works

-1. **Code Scanning**: Codie scans your codebase for supported file types (.py, .js, .go, .java, etc.)
+1. **Code Scanning**: Codie scans your codebase for supported file types (.py, .js, .go, etc.)
-2. **Smart Chunking**: Large files are broken into meaningful chunks for better analysis
+2. **Smart Chunking**: Files are broken into meaningful semantic chunks using Tree-sitter parsers for better analysis
-3. **AI Embeddings**: Code chunks are processed through OpenAI's embedding API
+3. **Efficient Batch Processing**: Code chunks are processed in batches through OpenAI's embedding API for optimal performance
+4. **AI Embeddings**: Generated embeddings capture the semantic meaning of your code
-4. **AI Analysis**: Codie builds a prompt based on your code and uses OpenAI's GPT-4o to generate insightful summaries
+5. **AI Analysis**: Codie builds a prompt based on your code and uses OpenAI's models to generate insightful summaries
-5. **Structured Output**: Summaries include overview, architecture, key features, and implementation details
+6. **Structured Output**: Summaries include overview, architecture, key features, and implementation details

 ## 🤖 Features